RobotLocomotion/drake/drake/examples/Cars/README.md

 --------------------------------

 The following notes are for Ubuntu Linux and OS X users.
-This is not supported under windows (though you can probably cobble together some workarounds by hand if you are motivated).
+This is not supported under Windows (though you can probably cobble together some workarounds by hand if you are motivated).

 Run: